Basic Key-Value Operations in Redis

 Summary

 In this lab, you have learned the fundamental key-value operations in Redis using the redis-cli command-line interface.
 You learned how to connect to the Redis server and use the SET command to store data as key-value pairs.
 You also practiced retrieving values using the GET command.
-Furthermore, you learned how to check for the existence of keys using the EXISTS command, delete keys using the DEL command, and set expiration times for keys using the EXPIRE command.
+Furthermore, you learned how to check for the existence of keys using the EXISTS command, delete keys using the DEL command, and set expiration times for keys using both the SET command with the EX parameter and the EXPIRE command.
+The SET command with EX parameter is particularly useful as it allows you to set a key-value pair with expiration time in a single, efficient operation.
 These are the building blocks for using Redis as a simple and efficient data store.